Decentralised possibilistic inference with applications to target tracking: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{ver} the last decade, the increasing communication and computation capacity have made the view of multiple agents performing distributed inference particularly relevant in multi-sensor processing applications~\cite{Cetin2006} including target tracking~\cite{Liggins1997,Hall2017,Uney2013,Li2020on} and distributed estimation~\cite{Kar2008,Kar2013}.
-There are challenges involved, however, such as the difficulty in handling sensor fusion with additional practical constraints such as limited field of views (FoVs)\cite{Uney2016,Yi2020} or correlations in the observation process~\cite{Chong2017}.
+Over the last decade, the increasing communication and computation capacity have made the view of multiple agents performing distributed inference particularly relevant in multi-sensor processing applications~\cite{Cetin2006}, in distributed estimation~\cite{Kar2008,Uney2011,Kar2013} in general and in target tracking~\cite{Liggins1997, Hall2017, Uney2013,Li2020on} in particular.
+There are challenges involved, however, such as the loss of precision that most approaches display when compared to centralised algorithms.

-This work aims to highlight the capabilities in sensor fusion that are leveraged by recently-derived target-tracking algorithms~\cite{Ristic2019,Houssineau2021linear} arising from a particular formulation \cite{Houssineau2019,Houssineau2018parameter} of possibility theory \cite{Dubois2015}.
-These algorithms are shown in \cite{Ristic2019} and \cite{Houssineau2021linear} to allow for greater uncertainty about some crucial aspects of multi-target tracking when compared to their probabilistic analogues.
+This work aims to highlight the capabilities in sensor fusion that can be leveraged when following an alternative version of Bayesian inference based on a particular formulation \cite{Houssineau2019, Houssineau2018parameter} of possibility theory \cite{Dubois2015}.
+Recently-derived target-tracking algorithms~\cite{Ristic2019, Houssineau2021linear, cai2022possibility} have shown that this approach allows for a greater uncertainty about some crucial aspects of target tracking when compared to their probabilistic analogues.
 Yet, their potential for sensor fusion is unrelated to these advantages and pertains instead to the fundamental nature of possibility theory as a representation of information rather than randomness.
-Indeed, information can be naturally shared, and combined~\cite{dubois1994possibility, dubois1999merging} whereas these operations are less straightforward in probability theory and require the introduction of additional principles and approximations.
+Indeed, as will be demonstrated in this work, information can be naturally shared, and combined~\cite{dubois1994possibility, dubois1999merging} in this context whereas these operations are less straightforward in probability theory and require additional principles and approximations.